tech-writing-lab/style-guide/content/en/index.md

 > [!NOTE]
 >
 > **In progress**: This style guide is not completed yet, thus you might hit some broken links.
-Free to submit bugs and suggestions via [Issues](https://github.com/tech-writing-lab/style-guide/issues).
+Feel free to submit bugs and suggestions via [Issues](https://github.com/tech-writing-lab/style-guide/issues).

 ## Introduction